Conditions > Hand Numbness

 ● Poor posture placing chronic pressure on cervical nerves

 Rather than treating the hand in isolation, Dr. Heaton conducts a thorough neurological and physical evaluation that includes assessing posture, cervical spine alignment, range of motion, nerve function, and reflexes.
-Imaging may be ordered when needed to confirm the location and nature of the nerve compression.

 Nerve symptoms that are left untreated have a way of progressing.
 What starts as occasional tingling can become persistent numbness, then weakness, then functional loss that is much harder to reverse.
 Most cases of hand numbness respond very well to conservative chiropractic care when the actual source of the nerve compression is correctly identified and treated.